tszyulau/tszyulau.github.io/README.md

 ** Figure : Trend Plot of New York Air Pollutant Concentration Level (NOx and PM2.5) From 2009 to 2022

-Based on the performance metrics, the Gradient Boosting model emerges as the most promising approach for PM2.5 prediction.
-It has the highest R² of 0.8796 and the lowest RMSE of 0.5544.
-This model slightly outperforms the Random Forest model, which shows similar characteristics but with marginally lower performance metrics.
-The results tell us that the Gradient Boosting model is able to explains about 87.96% of the variance in PM2.5 levels effectively, indicating a strong predictive capability.
-Therefore, the Gradient Boosting model is chosen for further analysis.

 ### How to copy this site as a template